 How big should my barn door be?

-A prevalent question when buying a sliding barn door is: how tall and wide should my barn door be?
-What most people do not know is that measuring your door frame for a barn door is different from measuring for a regular swing door.
+When buying a sliding barn door, a prevalent question is: how tall and wide should my barn door be?
+Most people do not know that measuring your door frame for a barn door is different from measuring for a regular swing door.

-You will need a different size for a sliding door versus a swinging door in the same size opening.
-Different from swinging doors, that the door has to perfectly fit the frame in order to close, with barn doors, you will need a door that is slightly larger than the frame.
+Unlike swinging doors, where the door has to exactly fit the door frame, with barn doors, you will need a slightly larger door than the opening.
 Why?
-Because if you have a door that is the exact same size as the frame when closing your sliding barn door, you will have light and sound coming through the frame, and it can definitely be a problem if you have a barn door in your restroom.
+Because if you have a door that is the exact same size as the opening, you will have lots of light and sound coming through the edges of the door.
+And if your opening is irregular, it will be evident when the door is closed.

 Lastly, you need to add 2" (two inches) to your width measurement.
 The extra inches will ensure that you will have privacy and no gaps when closing your sliding barn door.

-We also have a door casing in this example.
-The distance between the outside edges of the door casing is 36" and we will add 2" (two inches) to that measurement (one inch for each size): 36" + 2" = 38" in this example, the barn door should be 38" inches wide.
+In this example, the opening has no molding.
+The distance between the edges of the door opening is 36," and we will add 2" (two inches) to that measurement (one inch for each size): 36" + 2" = 38"

 Now that we know how to measure for a barn door, another critical question is: how big should your barn door track be?

 Your track size should be at least double the size of your door width; this will ensure that the door will completely uncover the entrance when open.
 The correct measurement will also provide a smooth, effective, and safe operation of the door.

-On this example, the door is 38" wide.
-In order for the door to uncover the entrance when open, we need to make sure the track is at least double the size of the door: 38" + 38" = 76".
-For a door 38" wide, we will need a 76" long.
+In this example, the door is 38" wide.
+For the door to cover the entrance when closed, we need to make sure the track is at least double the door size: 38" + 38" = 76".